jsonh-org/Jsonh/README.md

 ]
 ```

+> [!NOTE]
+> Since fractional exponents (e.g. `1e3.4`) can be irrational, implementations may choose an arbitrary precision, including truncating the exponent to an integer.
+> As such, fractional exponents should be avoided.

 ### Comments

 Comments are allowed in the space of any whitespace and do not affect the resulting JSONH.